Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

-The use cases of 6G networks in multisensory XR and holographic telepresence technology are too complex for humans to operate.
-AI/ML algorithms play a crucial role in automating the learning, reasoning, and making the decisions to manage the 6G networks for these applications.
-AI can be used for network and device management of the resources and communication-intensive applications.
-For example, AI algorithms can be effectively used at the network layer in traffic classification, delay mitigation, anomaly detection, caching, resource management, network slicing, routing, etc. AI can also be effectively used for self-managing of the participating devices in 6G enabled multisensory XR and holographic telepresence technologies.
-Some of the potential applications of AI in the end devices in these applications are to understand the environment by applying computer vision to analyze the multidimensional knowledge from the images captured by the devices, reduction of network volume by enabling AI-based applications in the mobile devices, etc. Some of the potential applications of AI/ML in multi-sensory XR applications and Holographic Telepresence are \cite{ARVRAI}: \begin{itemize} \item \textit{Estimation of the Position of Objects:} The object's position (such as fingers, hands) can be inferred for controlling the content of XR \cite{vzidek2019automated}. \item \textit{Labelling of Scenes and Images:} Triggering XR labels with image classification \cite{manni2021snap2cad}. \item \textit{Semantic Segmentation and Occlusion:} Segmentation and occlusion of the specified objects\cite{can2021semantic}. \item \textit{Object Detection:} The object's extent and position in a scene can be estimated to form colliders and hitboxes to enable interactions between virtual and physical objects \cite{kim2018ar}. \item \textit{Recognition of Audio:} Triggering the effects of AR through recognition of keywords \cite{vretos2019exploiting}. \item \textit{Recognition and Translation of Text:} The application interfaces of XR can be used for overlaying of the text detected from an image into the 3D world \cite{wu2019machine}. \item \textit{Content Generation:} Designing of environment, characters, and other graphical objects \cite{sicat2018dxr}. \item \textit{Virtual Humans:} Training of animations so that they can respond in real-time \cite{schmid2018future}. \item \textit{Virtual Assistants for Dynamic Customer Experiences:} Training of virtual assistants that answer the queries of customers to provide a virtual experience on the latest trends \cite{mclean2019hey}. \end{itemize}
+AI can be effectively used for self-managing of the participating devices in 6G-enabled multisensory XR and holographic telepresence technologies.
+Some of the potential applications of AI in the end devices in these applications are to understand the environment by applying computer vision to analyze the multidimensional knowledge from the images captured by the devices, reduction of network volume by enabling AI-based applications in mobile devices, etc. Some of the potential applications of AI/ML in multi-sensory XR applications and Holographic Telepresence are \cite{ARVRAI}: \begin{itemize} \item \textit{Estimation of the Position of Objects:} The object's position (such as fingers, hands) can be inferred for controlling the content of XR \cite{vzidek2019automated}. \item \textit{Labelling of Scenes and Images:} Triggering XR labels with image classification \cite{manni2021snap2cad}. \item \textit{Semantic Segmentation and Occlusion:} Segmentation and occlusion of the specified objects\cite{can2021semantic}. \item \textit{Object Detection:} The object's extent and position in a scene can be estimated to form colliders and hitboxes to enable interactions between virtual and physical objects \cite{kim2018ar}. \item \textit{Recognition of Audio:} Triggering the effects of AR through recognition of keywords \cite{vretos2019exploiting}. \item \textit{Recognition and Translation of Text:} The application interfaces of XR can be used for overlaying the text detected from an image into the 3D world \cite{wu2019machine}. \item \textit{Content Generation:} Designing of environment, characters, and other graphical objects \cite{sicat2018dxr}. \item \textit{Virtual Humans:} Training of animations so that they can respond in real-time \cite{schmid2018future}. \item \textit{Virtual Assistants for Dynamic Customer Experiences:} Training of virtual assistants that answer the queries of customers to provide a virtual experience on the latest trends \cite{mclean2019hey}. \end{itemize}